aquarhead/blog/_posts/2016-02-03-some-films.md

 <a data-flickr-embed="true" data-footer="true"  href="https://www.flickr.com/photos/aquarhead/24020909330/in/album-72157660569547969/" title="At Night, In Starbucks"><img src="https://farm2.staticflickr.com/1673/24020909330_ebcc445d8a_c.jpg" width="800" height="530" alt="At Night, In Starbucks"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 The only thing is as an ISO 3200 film, it "expires" really fast, I think the 2nd roll didn't perform as well as the 1st because I used almost three weeks to finish it.
-Still, I'm proud of this true "street photography" in my heart taken with it.
+Still, I'm proud of this true "street photography" (as in my heart) taken with it.

 <a data-flickr-embed="true" data-footer="true"  href="https://www.flickr.com/photos/aquarhead/24316598675/in/album-72157660569547969/" title="His Dream House"><img src="https://farm2.staticflickr.com/1591/24316598675_7ca64c1e71_c.jpg" width="530" height="800" alt="His Dream House"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>